stevemorris/Circuitry/README.md

 Circuitry enables you to define digital circuits with AND, OR, XOR and NOT gates as well as other circuits you've previously defined.
 You can build up complex circuits in a modular way.
 You define your circuits in one or more text files using a Ruby-compatible DSL.

 Once you've defined your circuits, you run the Circuitry application to simulate their operation.
 The application automatically performs multiple simulations, one for every unique combination of input values.
 It captures the set of output values produced by the circuit(s) for each simulation run.
-Finally, the applicaiton prints a truth table of the results to the console.
+Finally, the application prints a truth table of the results to the console.

 ## Running the Application